Applications for the remuneration of liquidators, provisional liquidators, administrators, and receivers are governed by the

 The items to be covered are set out in the SCCR as follows:

 In the affidavit the information about the "amount of remuneration" should include the name of the employee, their job description (eg manager 1), their hourly rate and the cumulative hours of work performed.
 (If a unit of work is not an hour, its value should be stated.)
 It is helpful if this information is set out in a table.
+The affidavit should include a spreadsheet setting out the work in progress.

 The office-holder should also provide an affidavit of service on the relevant parties in support of the application for remuneration.
 It is in this affidavit that the office-holder details any objections that have been received from the notified parties regarding the application for remuneration.